-5. Operational Expenditure - Drastic Cost Cutting

-Operating & Maintenance Expenditure (Refer 5.5, 5.6.7 and Table 11 & 13 of CP)
+5. Operational Expenditure - Drastic Cost Cutting Operating & Maintenance Expenditure (Refer 5.1, 5.2.7 and Table 14, 15 & 16 of CP)

 It may be noted that across various industries, instead of cost escalations, all the costs have been renegotiated downwards substantially.
-It may also be noted that cost incurred by CDCTMIPL impacts the airlines, as such cost is passed through or borne mostly by the airlines.
-In order to ensure that there is no adverse impact/increase in the tariff, we request AERA to kindly put on hold any increase in operational expenditure by CDCTMIPL not related to safety or security.
+It may also be noted that cost incurred by DCSC impacts the airlines, as such cost is passed through or borne mostly by the airlines.
+In order to ensure that there is no adverse impact/increase in the tariff, we request AERA to kindly put on hold any increase in operational expenditure by DCSC not related to safety or security.

 Further, we submit that:

-- (i) Payroll Costs: The Y-o-Y increase after 2023-24 may please not be more than approx. 6%, in line with recent proposals of AERA in other consultation papers, rather than the proposed Y-O-y increase between 7% to 12.93%. - (ii) Administrative & General Expenses, Repair & Maintenance Expenditure, Utility Expenses: The Y-o-Y increase after 2023-24 may please not be more than approx. 5%, in line with recent proposals of AERA in other consultation papers.
+- i) Payroll Costs: The Y-o-Y increase may please not be more than approx. 6%, in line with recent proposals of AERA in other consultation papers, rather than the proposed CAGR of 15%. - (ii) Administrative & General Expenses, R & M Expenditure, Utility Expenses: The Y-o-Y increase may please not be more than approx. 5%, in line with recent proposals of AERA in other consultation papers, rather than the proposed CAGR of between 11% to 15%. - (iii) It may also please be clarified that although it is projected that the Concession Fee (and revenues) would keep continually falling drastically at CAGR of -15%, but still the Opex items like Payroll, Administration & General Expenses, R&M Expenditure and Utility Expenses are projected to continually increase at a CAGR between 11% to 15%.
+This is in contrast to claims of cargo volume loss by DCSC in 2024-25 due to greenfield Jewar Airport, loss due to shifting of Vistara & Air Asia to Air India facility in 2023 and new loss due to AFS facility.